J&K: 3 security personnel injured, 4 terrorists killed in Pulwama

 A huge cache of arms and ammunition, including two AK rifles, 1 SLR and a pistol have been recovered from the site.The anti-terror operation comes a day after a security personnel was injured in a grenade attack by terrorists in Pulwama town.
 The security personnel who was posted on law and order duty suffered minor injuries in the grenade blast, a police official said.

 The security personnel have increased the anti-terror operations in the Valley following the February 14 terror attack in Pulwama.
-Forty personnel of the Central Reserve Police Force or CRPF were killed in the attack.
+Forty personnel of the Central Reserve Police Force (CRPF) were killed in the attack.